Lightning Myths and Facts

 Myth: Lightning never strikes the same place twice.

-Fact: Lightning often strikes the same place repeatedly, especially if it’s a tall, pointy, isolated object.
-The Empire State Building is hit nearly 100 times a year.
+Fact: Lightning often strikes the same place repeatedly, especially if it's a tall, pointy, isolated object.
+The Empire State Building is hit an average of 23 times a year

 Myth: If it’s not raining or there aren’t clouds overhead, you’re safe from lightning.